devicons/public-upload-to-imgur/README.md

 ```
 steps:
   - name: Upload a picture
-    uses: devicons/public-upload-to-imgur@v2  # Use v2 for the most stable version
+    uses: devicons/public-upload-to-imgur@v2.2.0  # Use this for the most stable version
     with:
       path: ./img.png  # required
       client_id: ${{secrets.IMGUR_CLIENT_ID}}  # required